 A recent Wall Street Journal article discussed how the Verrazano Narrows bridge and the San Francisco Oakland Bay Bridge are using Chinese steel in their repairs or construction.
 At least in the case of the Verrazano Narrows Bridge, thats legal since no federal monies are being used.
 Toll dollars are funding the repairs.

-Whether or not you agree with Buy American, enforcement of the law is crucial both for public safety and to keep a level playing field among construction companies.
+Whether or not you agree with Buy America / Buy American, enforcement of these laws is crucial both for public safety and to keep a level playing field among construction companies.

 If a contractor uses inferior foreign made steel and labels it as American, no one knows if the steel is up to spec.
 Engineers and designers factor into their load limits the particular qualities of the steel.
 Absent melting and testing every piece of steel, engineers rely on the certification that comes with each load of steel.
 If something else is substituted, problems can occur.
 (Recall the bolts and epoxy that failed in 2006 during Boston’s “Big Dig” tunnel project causing a 3 ton cement ceiling section to fall and kill a passing motorist.
 Ultimately, prosecutors determined the fastener system did not meet specs.)